 An easy to assemble treat perfect for any Canada Day celebration.
-Red Berry Swirl Tartlets are flaky, buttery, creamy, and sweet!
+Red Berry Swirl Tartlets are flaky, buttery, creamy, and sweet.
+Buy store-bought frozen tart shells to make this recipe fast and easier!

 Using the word patriotic to describe Canada is not something I feel really comfortable with doing.
 It’s not that Canucks aren’t a proud people; I think it’s the fact that Canadians are modest and humble.
 Of course, I’m not stating that in contrast Americans aren’t those things as well.
 But, it seems that America loves a good excuse to host a party!

 You must admit, my Dear American Reader, the Fourth of July is a huge deal for you.
 Just a few years ago, while writing up a recipe, I found some facts about America’s Independence Day.
 I stumbled upon a fact sheet which I found extremely interesting.
 The website had compiled a list of Fourth of July food consumption.

 Americans consume around 155 million hot dogs on the Fourth of July.
 They also spend 92 million dollars on chips, 167 million on watermelon, and 341 million on beer.
 If you were to do the math, our numbers would be a small fraction of those.

 So, why is it that Canadians don’t celebrate Canada Day with more red and white food?
 Do a search on Pinterest for Canada Day food and then do another search for Fourth of July food.
 See the major difference?
 The only reason I can think of is that Canada Day is not usually celebrated like Independence Day.